Skip to main content

 Don’t

-• Don’t use multiple Primary buttons in the same section — it dilutes the main action.
+• Don’t use multiple Primary buttons in the same section — it weakens the main action.

 • Don’t use disabled buttons to explain why something can’t be done — use helper or error text instead.